When comparing Montego Bay vs Negril which do you go for?

 Travel safety in Montego Bay

 Montego Bay is a city, so it is not without crime.
-In fact, crime rates are abnormaly high in and around Montego Bay but mostly gang related.
+In fact, crime rates in Montego Bay are abnormaly high, but mostly because of gang activity.

-The majority of tourists never encounter issues and if you exercise a normal level of care and concern, you should have nothing to worry about.
+The majority of tourists rarely encounter issues and if you exercise a normal level of care and concern, you should have nothing to worry about.

 There are of course certain people (mostly the petty type) who try to prey on tourists, so you don’t want to leave cash or valuables in plain sight.

-If you鈥檙e traveling as a family or as a female solo traveler, you鈥檇 be better off and safer traveling by shuttle from the airport to your hotel or resort.
+If you’re traveling as a family or as a female solo traveler, you’d be better off and safer traveling by shuttle from the airport to your hotel or resort.

-Jamaica is infamous for its crime, but in reality, it doesn鈥檛 take place until around the evening time.
+Jamaica is infamous for its crime, but in reality, it doesn’t take place until around the evening time.
 Incidents during the day are usually isolated.

 Best time to go to Montego Bay